RohitSharma0719/Web-Content-Q-A-Tool/README.md

 Stores embeddings in a FAISS vector database for efficient retrieval.
 Uses TheBloke/Llama-2-7B-Chat-GGUF for answer generation.
 Runs entirely on CPU, no need for a GPU!

 🛠️ Installation
 Follow these steps to set up and run the tool on your local machine.

-1️⃣ Install Dependencies
+Install Dependencies
-bash
-Copy
-Edit

 pip install streamlit requests beautifulsoup4 langchain_huggingface faiss-cpu ctransformers

-bash
-Copy
-Edit
+Run the code
 streamlit run app.py
 The app will open in your browser at http://localhost:8501 🎉